PaulRBerg/hardhat-template/README.md

 [license]: https://opensource.org/licenses/MIT
 [license-badge]: https://img.shields.io/badge/License-MIT-blue.svg

-A Hardhat-based template for developing Solidity smart contracts, with sensible defaults.
+A Hardhat-based & Foundry-based template for developing Solidity smart contracts & Proxies, with sensible defaults.

-This is also my personal study on foundry integrated with hardhat without manually copying solidity lib from source (but with npm), reproducable deployment for frontend and upgradeable proxy
+This is also my personal opinionated extension on the following problems:

+- foundry integrated with hardhat without manually copying solidity lib from source (but with npm)
+  - overall, foundry is much faster than hardhat test & allowed me to write cleaner tests
+  - but it's trivial process to integrate the foundry contracts
+    - this extended template will do the remapping, which will allow hardhat to resolve files by foundry and also allow foundry to resolve files downloaded by npm
+- testing with soldity using foundry
+  - it covers the following features with foundry:
+    - fixure
+    - storage manipulation (used to minting unlimited erc20 token)
+    - EOA impersonation
+    - time-based testing (commented somewhere)
+    - assertion
+    - expect on revert
+    - fuzz input (property test)
+- reproducable deployment for frontend using hardhat-deploy
+  - generate a file that maps network name & address which frontend could be used
+- upgradeable contracts using proxy
+  - using `@openzeppeplin/contract-upgradable`
+  - use `initialize()` to bootstrap arguments instead of constructor
+    - security reason why we should use the library instead of writing our own:
+      - library provides `initialize` modifier that ensure us to initialize after deployment
+      - it can make sure `initialize` wouldn't be called again
+- scripts to upgrade the contract

+This is a template WIP, here are some of my to-dos:

+- Github Action with Foundry
+- Using external artifacts that already exists but not in npm registry

+## Libray used

 - [Hardhat](https://github.com/nomiclabs/hardhat): compile, run and test smart contracts
 - [TypeChain](https://github.com/ethereum-ts/TypeChain): generate TypeScript bindings for smart contracts